1m4x/AUCA_Operating_Systems/Task.md

 * Test the shell by typing builtin commands such as `cd` and `exit` or different program names such as `ls` or `date` with an absolute path to the executable or without it, with parameters or without them.
-Execute builtin commands or programs by pressing `Enter`.
+You can add standard input or output redirection symbols such as `<` or `>` for every program and provide the input or output file names after them.
+In order to execute the builtin commands or programs press `Enter`.

 ```
     ./ish